 Results of the third and final campaign are now available

 The results from the Formacare Voluntary Agreement are:

 Reported formaldehyde exposure at the workplace in Europe

-The Voluntary Agreement was signed by Formacare members in May 2019 – building on collaboration with trade unions and employers’ groups at European Union (EU) level to jointly advocate for binding OEL values of 0.3 particles per million (ppm) under the third revision of the EU Carcinogens and Mutagens Directive (CMD3).
-The agreement was put in place to voluntarily speed up the application of these measures two years ahead of the legal transposition of the CMD3 in July 2021.
+The Voluntary Agreement was signed by Formacare members in May 2019 – building on collaboration with trade unions and employers’ groups at European Union (EU) level to jointly advocate for a harmonised binding OEL values of 0.3 ppm.
+The agreement was put in place to voluntarily speed up the application of these measures more than two years ahead of the legal transposition of the CMD3.

-Building on the learnings to date from its Voluntary Agreement, Formacare continues to discuss with trade union partners and industry partners to support the same levels of protection across the entire formaldehyde value chain.
+Building on the learnings to date from its Voluntary Agreement, Formacare has gained major experience and established constructive relationships with trade union partners and industry partners.